austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

+* v5.0.1 - work in progress
+    * Updated to ph-ubl 8.x
 * v5.0.0 - 2023-03-02
     * Using Java 11 as the baseline
     * Updated to ph-commons 11